sedol1339/files/abstracts.md

 Draxler, F., Veschgini, K., Salmhofer, M., & Hamprecht, F. A. (2018).
 Essentially No Barriers in Neural Network Energy Landscape. arXiv, 1803.00885.
 Retrieved from https://arxiv.org/abs/1803.00885v5

+    - We construct continuous paths between minima of DNNs on CIFAR10 and CIFAR100
+    - These paths are flat in both the training and test landscapes
+    - This implies that minima are points on a single connected manifold of low loss

 Du, S. S., Hu, W., & Lee, J. D. (2018).
 Algorithmic Regularization in Learning Deep Homogeneous Models: Layers are Automatically Balanced. arXiv, 1806.00900.
 Retrieved from https://arxiv.org/abs/1806.00900v2

 Fort, S., & Scherlis, A. (2018).
 The Goldilocks zone: Towards better understanding of neural network loss landscapes. arXiv, 1807.02581.
 Retrieved from https://arxiv.org/abs/1807.02581v2

+    - We explore the loss landscape of FCNs and CNNs with ReLU and tanh non-linearities on MNIST and CIFAR-10
+    - We see the excess of local convexity in a range of configuration space radii we call the Goldilocks zone
+    - Local convexity of an initialization is predictive of training speed
+    - We hypothesize that the Goldilocks zone contains high density of suitable initialization configurations

 Frankle, J., & Carbin, M. (2018).
 The Lottery Ticket Hypothesis: Finding Sparse, Trainable Neural Networks. arXiv, 1803.03635.
 Retrieved from https://arxiv.org/abs/1803.03635v5